jaxonhill/whoisbuilding-fall24-compe561/README.md

 Once the fastapi server is activated, navigate to `http://127.0.0.1:8000/docs`.
 Then, use the postman style interface to interact with the APIs.

 ### Run Tests
+1. Ensure virtual environment is setup and dependencies are installed
+2. Run tests from the root of the project using `pytest src/app/tests.py`.

 ## Fastapi Footnotes
 ### `Depends`